-If you jump-start a bike with a dead or very low battery, you ARE, YES, damaging the bike battery from a higher than rated charge rate, but usually it is not serious.
-Use of the old-fashioned Service Station 'quick chargers', that produced 75 amperes (typically) ARE VERY HARD ON YOUR BIKE BATTERY, AND IT COULD ACTUALLY EXPLODE.
-Lithium batteries that are near dead are very particularly damaged by even what might be considered anything even faintly close to normal charging rates (of an ampere or three).
+If you jump-start a bike with a dead or very low battery, you can be damaging the bike battery from a higher than rated charge rate, but usually (not always) it is not seriously damaging it.
+Use of old-fashioned Service Station 'quick chargers', that produced 75 amperes (typically), IS VERY HARD ON YOUR BIKE BATTERY, AND IT COULD ACTUALLY EXPLODE.
+Lithium batteries that are near dead are very particularly hugely damaged by even what might be considered anything even faintly close to normal charging rates (of an ampere or three).
 Thus, a near dead lithium battery in your motorcycle will be seriously damaged by a jump-start ...from both the jumpering ...and the resultant high charge rate when the engine starts up & then provides a lot of charging current.
-There is a very detailed article on this website about batteries: http://bmwmotorcycletech.info/newbattery.htm
+There is a very detailed article on this website about batteries: https://bmwmotorcycletech.info/newbattery.htm

 Slosh batteries, officially called FLOODED or "conventional lead acid batteries", have liquid you can see in them, & can endure a sustained charge of their rated ampere-hours, divided by 18.
 They will, however, need the water replenished more often ...and this type of maintenance charging is NOT recommended by ME.
 In other words, do not use a NON-smart charger for long periods of time.
 Actually, constant use of a Smart Charger is ALSO not a good idea, but the damage is less.
 The better-designed chargers (not necessarily smart chargers!) of low charging rate, under 2 amperes, can have them left connected to the battery, charging, for a fair amount of time, as noted.
 Using quite low capacity chargers (especially below 1 ampere rating) can work rather well, even compared to a smart charger....and these are far cheaper.

 Never allow the voltage to exceed 15.5.
 Some batteries can handle this, short-term, others can NOT.
-In fact, I advise against going over 14.9 volts on ANY battery, and probably best not to exceed 14.5, even lower in warm to hot climates.
+In fact, I advise against going over 14.9 volts on ANY battery, and probably best not to exceed 14.5.

 If a battery has been charged fully, then sits & stabilizes over a bit of time, the battery voltage will very slowly drop, after a much larger initial drop from fresh charging.
-The following information assumes 77°F; an open circuit (that is, NO LOAD, except for the measuring meter, & the battery sat for at least a few hours after being fully charged.
-The following are generally accepted values at 77°F for a common flooded style lead-acid battery:
+The following information assumes 77°F; an open circuit, that is, NO LOAD except for the measuring meter, & the battery sat for a few hours after being fully charged, and are generally accepted values at 77°F for a common flooded style lead-acid battery:

-The rest of these figures are official ones at 77°F:
+The rest of these figures are official, at 77°F:

-Fully discharged: 11.89 volts or less. (some books say 10.5).
-No matter, because at less than 11.8, there is almost no charge left ...maybe the battery would light up DIMLY, a small bulb.
+Fully discharged: 11.89 volts or less, with some books saying 10.5.
+No matter, because at less than 11.8, there is almost no charge left ...maybe the battery would light up dimly a small bulb.
 NOTE, again, that these are RESTING voltages, NOT CHARGING VOLTAGES, & NOT loaded voltages.
 The differences between various books on these voltages is due to types of batteries, temperatures, etc., that were not specified in detail.
 My figures are fairly accurate for real world situations.

 Absorbed Mat (Valve Regulated) (Panasonic & other similar types) batteries need somewhat higher charging voltages ....and I like to see the voltage regulators set for at least 14.3 at nominal 'room temperature', at the VR case.
-Those slightly higher voltages give a better charge, but have other effects, so I often may say to use 14.15 to 14.4.
+Those slightly higher voltages give a better charge and recharging characteristics, but have other effects, so I often may say to use 14.15 to 14.4.
 It is NOT critical.
-You can read up on your particular battery type, on the manufacturer's detailed specification sheet....MAYBE!....some makers just don't have such information available.
+You can read up on your particular battery type, on the manufacturer's detailed specification sheet but some makers just don't have such information available.
 Panasonic DOES.

 Voltage regulator settings:

-The voltage regulator should not be checked, for serious values nor adjusted, unless the battery has first been charged and the battery needs to be KNOWN GOOD; preferably from a REAL Load Tester.
-Voltage regulator settings are BEST checked with a thermometer on the voltage regulator.
-However, what I do is to simply start the bike after it has been sitting all day or night at a roughly known air temperature, and after 2 maximum minutes I rev the bike up and measure the voltage at the battery terminals, with a known accurate digital meter.
+The voltage regulator should not be adjusted, unless the battery has first been charged and the battery IS KNOWN GOOD; preferably checked with a REAL Load Tester.
+Voltage regulator settings are best checked with a thermometer on the voltage regulator.
+However, what I do is to simply start the bike after it has been sitting all day or night at an approximately known air temperature, and after 2 maximum minutes I rev the bike up and measure the voltage at the battery terminals, with a known accurate digital meter.
 With the battery previously being fully charged, it takes only a minute or even less, at 3500 to 4000 rpm, for the battery to recharge from starting and reach its voltage regulator limit setting.
-Temperatures below are VOLTAGE REGULATOR temperatures.
-If inconvenient to measure, use the battery case temperature.
-It is FAR better to have the voltage regulator and the battery both at about the same temperature, and best not hot from the engine having been run, from a road run, etc.......which is why the testing should be done from a cool engine, but shortly after starting.
+Temperatures below are VOLTAGE REGULATOR (and battery) temperatures.
+For the best precision it is better to have the voltage regulator and the battery both at about the same temperature, and best not hot from the engine having been run, from a road run, etc.......which is why the testing should be done from a cool engine, but shortly after starting.
 Values below are for flooded batteries but are OK for other types.
 The values shown are compromise values, but quite good ones.
-For best life and results, I suggest the high end of the values shown.
+For best life and best over-all results, I suggest using the high end of the values shown.

 47°F 13.8-14.4 volts

-68°F OPTIMUM setting for MAREG batteries at this temp. is 14.1 volts.
+68°F Optimum over-all setting for MAREG batteries at this temp. is 14.1 volts.
 This is factory information, hard to find, and I agree with it.

 70°F 13.7-14.3 volts